 Resilient Reefs is a collaboration between the Great Barrier Reef Foundation, BHP Foundation, opens in a new windowUNESCO World Heritage Marine Programme, The Nature Conservancy’s Reef Resilience Network, Resilient Cities Catalyst, and AECOM.

-The Guam Coral Reef Resilience Strategy (GRRS) is an adaptive, strategic framework to guide coral reef management on Guam.
+The opens in a new window Guam Coral Reef Resilience Strategyopens PDF file (GRRS) is an adaptive, strategic framework to guide coral reef management on Guam.
 The goal of the GRRS is to address local stressors and enhance the resilience of Guam’s coral reef ecosystems and human communities to the impacts of climate change by 2025.
 The GRRS was developed by 56 individuals, representing 16 local and federal agencies, educational and research institutions, non-profit organizations, and private sector entities during the course of three years.
 In June 2019, the Government of Guam formally adopted the GRRS, calling for its immediate implementation.

 RBM Guidance from Managers, Scientists, and Policy-Makers